cheshyre/nptls-hf/README.md

 from the current directory (*not the `exercises` directory).
 This should open their web browser, where students can navigate to the `exercises` directory and see the notebooks for the various exercises.

+## Larger runs

+For runs with emax larger than 4, one needs to take advantage of the symmetries of the HF calculation, which make the problem very sparse.
+A helper class `HFHelper` is provided to allow you to compute energy expectation values and Fock matrices for up to `emax=8`.
+An example of how to use this class is given in [`large_scale_hf_example.py`](large_scale_hf_example.py).

 ## Data

-For larger problems, the data we require is too large to store on Github.
-We provide this large data as a TODO GB zip file [here]().
-Students should move `big_data.zip` into `data/` and then uncompress it before starting the indicated exercises.
+For larger problems, the data we require is too large to store on Github without compression.
+All of the matrix elements in `data/emax_8` are stored as zipped files.
+Before trying to run calculations using `HFHelper`, please unzip all files in `data/emax_8` (this will use a total of 6.1 GB):

 ```
-cd data/
+cd data/emax_8/
-unzip big_data.zip
+for f in *.mmh.zip; do unzip $f; done
-cd ..
+cd ../..
 ```

 ## Contact